icopy-site/awesome/docs/awesome/static-analysis.md

 - [PVS-Studio](https://pvs-studio.com) :copyright: — A ([conditionally free](https://pvs-studio.com/en/order/open-source-license) for FOSS and individual developers) static analysis of C, C++, C# and Java code.
 For advertising purposes [you can propose a large FOSS project for analysis by PVS employees](https://github.com/viva64/pvs-studio-check-list).
 Supports CWE mapping, OWASP ASVS, MISRA, AUTOSAR and SEI CERT coding standards.

 - [pylama](https://klen.github.io/pylama/) — Code audit tool for Python and JavaScript.
 Wraps pycodestyle, pydocstyle, PyFlakes, Mccabe, Pylint, and more

+- [Qwiet AI](https://qwiet.ai/) :copyright: — Identify vulnerabilities that are unique to your code base before they reach production.
+Leverages the Code Property Graph (CPG) to run its analyses concurrently in a single graph of graphs.
+Automatically finds business logic flaws in dev like hardcoded secrets and logic bombs

 - [Refactoring Essentials](https://marketplace.visualstudio.com/items?itemName=SharpDevelopTeam.RefactoringEssentialsforVisualStudio) — The free Visual Studio 2015 extension for C# and VB.NET refactorings, including code best practice analyzers.